Digital Business Services

 3D Printing- As 3D Printing technology will mature, it will help organizations innovate rapidly as they can print goods based on design.
 This will also become a new category with possibly the largest spend.
 Thus, lead to increased efficiency and savings as there may not be any dependency on suppliers especially in a maintenance scenario.

 Blockchain- This is another technology that can completely renew how we do procurement today.
 Given that Blockchain can create one of the most secure forms of digital trust, it can lead to simplification of current day procurement platform and supplier networks by merging the two and creating a common "Uber" like platform connecting both buyers and suppliers in real-time and that is not managed by any central body or organization.

 IOT (Internet of Things)- As 5G penetration will increase, we will get closer to a connected world where all devices and machines will generate an unprecedented amount of data.
 This will provide us with visibility into things we do not understand today due to lack of data like market fluctuations, demand patterns, consumption patterns and much more.
 This will help us create better digitalized procurement solutions and help us create new ways of doing things transforming the way procurement is being done today.

 AR / VR (Augmented Reality and Virtual Reality)- This is another technology that can transform procurement.
 Using AR / VR end users can search and view goods and services in a near real environment rather than just reading the description.
 Similarly, the goods receipt and quality check process can be completely renewed resulting in massive efficiency benefits as goods/services can be checked even before they are delivered.

-While any organization on a Digital Procurement Transformation journey can adopt the above approach, it is very important to understand that "People" hold the key to any digital transformation and should be at the center for any successful transformation.
+While any organization on a Digitalization of Procurement Transformation journey can adopt the above approach, it is very important to understand that "People" hold the key to any digital transformation and should be at the center for any successful transformation.